code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 `value.match(/(.*?)\/.*/)[0]`

+or

+`value.partition(/\//)[0]`

-The first expression is setting an instruction to take the original value and then *replace* the full string with the first captured group (string before the first `/`), while the second GREL is *matching* the value before the first `/` and dismissing the rest of the data.
+The first expression is setting an instruction to take the original value and then *replace* the full string with the first captured group (string before the first `/`).
+The second GREL is *matching* the value before the first `/` and dismissing the rest of the data.
+The third GREL returns the substring *before the first occurrence* of `/`.

 ![add_column_parent](../screenshots/add_column_parent.png)

 Set the new column name as "parent" and click "OK".

-**3) Adapt the previous step to create another column also based on the "Path" column, but this time, we need to copy the second part of the value, i.e. the descendant elements of the parent node**
+**3) Adapt the previous step to create another column also based on the "Path" column, but this time, we need to copy the *second* part of the value, i.e. the descendant elements of the parent node** You can use an adapted version of the `replace()` or `match()` expressions above.
+Alternatively, you can use `rpartition()`, which returns the substring *after the first occurrence* of a given string.